almereyda/awesome-starred/README.md

 - [wireservice/agate](https://github.com/wireservice/agate) - A Python data analysis library that is optimized for humans instead of machines.
 - [wireservice/csvkit](https://github.com/wireservice/csvkit) - A suite of utilities for converting to and working with CSV, the king of tabular file formats.
 - [pmlab/pmlab-full](https://github.com/pmlab/pmlab-full) - Process Mining scripting environment
-- [datamade/how-to](https://github.com/datamade/how-to) - 📚 Doing all sorts of things, the DataMade way
 - [amundsen-io/amundsen](https://github.com/amundsen-io/amundsen) - Amundsen is a metadata driven application for improving the productivity of data analysts, data scientists and engineers when interacting with data.
-- [dbt-labs/dbt](https://github.com/dbt-labs/dbt) - dbt (data build tool) enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.
+- [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - The easiest way to automate your data
 - [mara/mara-db](https://github.com/mara/mara-db) - Lightweight configuration and access to multiple databases in a single project
 - [mara/mara-example-project-2](https://github.com/mara/mara-example-project-2) - An example mini data warehouse for python project stats, template for new projects